TERREMEMBER/znbase/docs/content/v2.0/explore/observability/docker.md

 -->
 </ul>

-You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time-series monitoring of cloud native infrastructure.
-YugabyteDB services and APIs expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
+You can monitor your local ZNbaseDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time-series monitoring of cloud native infrastructure.
+ZNbaseDB services and APIs expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.

-For details on the metrics targets for YugabyteDB, see [Monitoring with Prometheus](../../../reference/configuration/default-ports/#monitoring-with-prometheus).
+For details on the metrics targets for ZNbaseDB, see [Monitoring with Prometheus](../../../reference/configuration/default-ports/#monitoring-with-prometheus).

-If you haven't installed YugabyteDB yet, do so first by following the [Quick Start](../../../quick-start/install/) guide.
+If you haven't installed ZNbaseDB yet, do so first by following the [Quick Start](../../../quick-start/install/) guide.

 ## 1. Create universe